 Walk up to the Pincio gardens (wonderful view on Rome) and keep on walking towards Trinità dei Monti.
 This is Villa Borghese, one of the most beautiful Roman parks, and a fantastic place for your morning jogging.

-From there, cross via del Corso, heading to piazza del Pantheon (stop to visit Sant’Ignazio Church and admire the amazing trompe l’oeuil painted on the roof.
-Visit the Pantheon, and the churches of San Luigi dei Francesi and the Basilica di Sant’Agostino (hey host 3 wonderfl paintings by caravaggio) and continue to Piazza Navona.
-From there, you can loose yourself in the delightfull and lively streets behing it (via del Panico, piazza del Fico, via dei coronary).
-Then cross the tiber at ponte Sant’Angelo and visit Castel Sant’angelo at sunset.
-Saint Angel castle could be your starting point for a magical night Rome walking tour (click here to learn more).
+From Fontana di Trevi, cross via del Corso, heading to piazza del Pantheon (stop to visit Sant’Ignazio Church and to admire the amazing trompe l’oeuil painted on the roof.
+Visit the Pantheon, and the churches of San Luigi dei Francesi and the Basilica di Sant’Agostino (they host 3 wonderful paintings by Caravaggio) and continue to Piazza Navona.
+From there, you can lose yourself in the delightful and lively streets behind it (via del Panico, piazza del Fico, via dei coronari).

 Rione Monti is an excellent place for a drink and a for your last Roman dinner.
 My favorite place: bottiglieria ai tre scalini.
-It’s the top drinking place in the neighbourhood, but you will find a lot of nice restaurants in the same street (via Panisperna)
+It’s the top drinking place in the neighborhood, but you will find a lot of nice restaurants in the same street (via Panisperna).

 Like Delightfully Italy?
 So why don’t you support it!

 All you need to do is to use Booking.com by clicking on the banner below to book you next trip to Italy or anywhere else.
 Plus you’ll get the best deal on accommodation available anywhere!

 If you wish to visit Italy for the first time, or if you already discovered Venice, Rome, Florence, the Amalfi coast, but still want more, delightfullyitaly.com is here to disclose to you Italian Must See as well as Italian hidden treasures.